-This recipe is incredibly easy to make, plus it is super quick.
+This recipe for easy homemade enchilada sauce is incredibly quick and easy to make.
 You can whip it up in about 20 minutes.
 That’s perfect for anyone who wants to whip enchiladas quickly.

 I love Mexican food.
 It’s my jam.
 Although I’ll admit right here and now that I like my Mexican food a bit watered down.
 While I love spicy food, it doesn’t always love me back.
 This recipe for enchilada sauce is perfect for peeps like me who like a more mellow enchilada sauce.